herzog31/docker-deploy-bamboo-go/README.md

 [![Go](https://img.shields.io/badge/Go-1.5.1-blue.svg)](https://golang.org/)

 # docker-deploy-bamboo-go
-Docker Compose Deployment Script for Bamboo, written in Go
+Deployment Script for Docker Compose projects, written in Go.
+Preferably used with Atlassian Bamboo.

 ## Usage
-Run the executable with the `-help` flag to see the necessary parameters.
+Run the [executable](https://github.com/herzog31/docker-deploy-bamboo-go/releases) with the `-help` flag to see the necessary parameters.

-The **TEST** operations requires the installation of [service-discovery](https://github.com/herzog31/service-discovery) on your deployment target.
+The **TEST** operation requires the installation of [service-discovery](https://github.com/herzog31/service-discovery) on your deployment target.